 Hi,

-I'm the editor of Model Engineers' Workshop magazine and, for my sins, one of the website admins.
+I'm the editor of Model Engineer & Workshop magazine and before that the editor of MEW from 2014, also one of the website admins.

 I'm always glad to hear your views on the magazine, and particularly keen to encourage new contributors to 'have a go', so let me know if you have any ideas for articles.